 Jason is no stranger to forecasting weather in northern Ohio.
-Before arriving at Cleveland 19, Jason spent 10 years at WEWS both forecasting weather and hosting the high school quiz show, Academic Challenge.
+Before arriving at 19 News, Jason spent 10 years at WEWS both forecasting weather and hosting the high school quiz show, Academic Challenge.
 He has also filled in numerous times on ABC's Good Morning America in New York.

 Jason is a Cleveland guy.
 He grew up in nearby Medina, and graduated from Medina High School.
 He is a proud graduate of the prestigious E.W.
 Scripps School of Journalism at Ohio University in Athens.
 He studied meteorology at Mississippi State University and successfully completed the Broadcast Meteorology Program there.